 • Chewy and hard candies (caramel, fruit snacks)

 • Beef jerky

 By eating soft foods both after having your braces placed, as well as one or two days after having them tightened, you’ll find that you experience less discomfort and pain.
 By staying away from hard, sticky and tacky foods, you can prevent your braces from breaking and needing replacements also.
 Likewise, sticking to a softer diet and avoiding certain foods can prevent staining and tooth decay.
+Check out these additional home remedies for pain from braces.
 If you need more guidance or suggestions on what to eat with braces, you can always contact your orthodontist with questions.